+\DIVERSITY AND ABUNDANCE

-DIVERSITY AND ABUNDANCE OF BEES IN CANADIAN PRAIRIE AGROECOSYSTEMS: UNDERSTANDING THE ROLE OF REMNANT AND RESTORED HABITAT IN SUPPORTING NATIVE BEE POPULATIONS
+OF GROUND-DWELLING ARTHROPODS IN CANADIAN PRAIRIE AGROECOSYSTEMS: UNDERSTANDING THE ROLE OF REMNANT AND RESTORED HABITATS

-Samantha Morrice (MSc student), Univ. of Saskatchewan; Dr. James Devries, DUC-IWWR; Dr. Sean Prager, Univ. of Saskatchewan
+Georgiana Antochi-Crihan (MSc student) & Dr. Sean Prager, Univ. of Saskatchewan; Dr. James Devries (retired) & Dr. James Paterson, DUC-IWWR

-This project is examining the diversity and abundance of native bees associated with wetlands and field edges in croplands and grasslands in the parkland agroecosystem of central Saskatchewan.
-Quantifying the abundance and diversity of these species provides valuable information on the potential of remnant semi-natural habitats to provide pollination services in prairie agroecosystems.
-Quantifying ecosystem services provided by wetlands and other habitats supports DUC communication and policy efforts to conserve these important habitats.
+This project is examining the diversity and abundance of ground-dwelling arthropods associated with wetlands and field edges in croplands and grasslands of central Saskatchewan.
+Quantifying the abundance and diversity of these species provides valuable information on the potential of remnant semi-natural habitats to provide pest control services in prairie agroecosystems.
+Quantifying ecosystem services provided by wetlands and other habitats supports DUC communication and policy efforts to promote conservation.